-4.5 Data reduction
+4.6 Data reduction

-The reduction of the data was done using the program CRUSH (Comprehensive Reduction Utility for SHARC-II, A. Kovács $2008[^{12}]$) that since version 1.99a has been updated to handle our polarization data.
-The program reduced the data and produced four FITS tables per observation, respectively containing Stokes I, Q, U and the total polarization $P = \sqrt{Q^2 + U^2}$.
+Most of the reduction of polarization data is done using the program CRUSH-2 (Comprehensive Reduction Utility for SHARC-II, A. Kovács $2008[^{12}]$) that since version 1.99a has been upgraded by A. Kovács to handle our polarization data.
+The program reduces the raw data and produces four FITS tables per observation, respectively containing maps of Stokes I, Q, U and the total polarization $P = \sqrt{Q^2 + U^2}$.
+During 2011 runs we also used BoA (the data reduction package developed for LABOCA) to reduce polarization data using new procedures developed by F. Schuller (see also contribution 8452-65 by F. Schuller to this conference).
+Additionally, new software written in Fortran and using the GILDAS[13] package has been developed by H. Wiesemeyer.